-At Newcastle Hospitals, we take patient safety very seriously.
-As well as ensuring the best clinical outcome from the care we deliver, we aim to provide you with healthcare at its very best with people at our heart, and are proud of the nursing and midwifery care we provide in all of our hospitals.
+At Newcastle Hospitals, we take patient safety very seriously and are proud of the nursing and midwifery care we provide in our hospitals.

-Staffing is complex and not as simple as just numbers.
-It requires understanding about the skills of staff and workload on a ward at a particular time.
+Staffing is complex and requires understanding about the skills of staff and workload on a ward at a particular time.

 Nurse staffing is constantly being reviewed and considered when there are changes in services.